langdoc/uralic/README.md

-# Public Domain Corpus Data for Uralic Languages, v.
+# Public Domain Data for Uralic Languages, v.
 0.1.2

 This is an R data package that contains text corpus data from Uralic languages which are in the Public Domain.
 Individual subsets of the data are documented within the package.
 Here are [statistics and brief explanations](https://github.com/langdoc/uralic/blob/master/STATISTICS.md) for the subsets that are planned to be included.